Vargaf/warcommands/tutorial-steps-mvp.md

 ## Create workers
 ### Step 1
-Lets create some workers to harvest resources
+Let us create some workers to harvest resources

 > Gif about to drag the Game command to the game Loop and create worker